Here are some benefits that may be available to you through your employer:

 In the event of a tragedy, would your family be financially protected?

 AF™ Life Insurance can help your family with financial pressures after you’re gone.
-Your coverage begins immediately at time of application and you own the policy, so you can take it with you to any future job or into retirement.
+Your death benefit coverage begins immediately at time of application and you own the policy, so you can take it with you to any future job or into retirement.

 Accidents strike when you least expect them, which means you're likely not financially prepared for them.
 AF™ Limited Benefit Accident Only Insurance plan pays you directly, helping you cover any medical expenses from accidental injuries like burns, spider bites, recreational sports, and more.